 Cadets who do not participate in varsity athletics are encouraged to participate in club sports or other athletic programs.
 Athletic competition develops the cadets physically and enhances their team building skills.
 This is an essential aspect of VMI's method of developing leadership in each of our cadets.
-Club sports compete with clubs at various colleges and universities throughout the country and fall under the guidance of the Office of Cadet Life.
+Club sports compete with clubs at various colleges and universities throughout the country and fall under the guidance of the Deputy Commandant.